class.State-sample.inc.php

 );

 Your legal code is unlikely to use this exact set of scope indicators.
 You’ll need to read through a bunch of laws to get a handle on the candidate phrases, and list those here.
 Again, you must use the phrase that appears immediately prior to the name of the structural unit.
-If this does not fit how your legal code describes scope, then you’ll need to make some modifications to extract_definitions().
-Specifically this bit:
+If this does not fit how your legal code describes scope, then you’ll need to make some modifications to extract_definitions()

 /*